AstraZeneca/runnable/docs/concepts/nodes.md

 Data science and ML research teams would thrive in interactive modes, given their experimental nature of work.
 As-Is nodes gives a way to do experiments without changing the dag definition once it is ready to be deployed.

+As-is nodes also provide a way to inject scripts as steps for orchestrators that do not support all the features of magnus.
+For example, if an orchestrator mode of your liking does not support map state, you can use as-is to inject a script that behaves like a map state and triggers all the required jobs.

 ## Passing data